S-parera/RL-chess_aidl/README.md

 Learning chess is not like the others environments.
 The output of the network must have a constant dimension (the action space).
 But each evaluated state does not have the same number of legal moves so some actions are not pickable.
 This is when we apply a mask to mask out all illegal moves and we create a probability distribution only with the legal ones where to sample from.

+### Evaluation metrics
+- Chess games of our trained policy/value net against a random-move player.
+- Alpha-beta pruning tree search to select the best move from the policy.
+- Elo rating system implemented in the evaluation.
+Elo calculates the relative skills of players and adjust the score according to results (the winner with lower Elo score get more points that the opposite case).

 ### Reward system

 After each move, the board position gets assessed by Stockfish and gets a reward.
 The actual reward calculation is: